James Black Baillie: Life and works

 During the First World War he was in the intelligence division of the British Admiralty.
-After public service posts he became Vice-Chancellor of the University of Leeds from 1924 to his retirement in 1938.
-He died of prostate cancer in Weybridge.
+After public service posts, Baillie was Vice-Chancellor of the University of Leeds from 1924 to his retirement in 1938.

+Baillie died of prostate cancer in Weybridge, Surrey in 1940 at the age of 67.

 Honours

-He was appointed an Officer of the Order of the British Empire in the 1919 New Year Honours, made a Knight Commander of the Order of the Crown of Italy following a meeting with Italian leader Benito Mussolini and received a UK knighthood in 1931.
+Baillie was appointed an Officer of the Order of the British Empire (OBE) in the 1919 New Year Honours, made a Knight Commander of the Order of the Crown of Italy following a meeting with Italian leader Benito Mussolini and received a knighthood in 1931.